Members of Staff and Responsibilities

 We offer a wide variety of Enrichment in Mathematics.
 As well as the revision sessions and rewards trips mentioned already, able mathematicians compete in the National UK Mathematics Trust Challenges; both for individual students and teams.
-We also compete in the South West Mathematics Challenge, last year our students came 8th out of over 200 schools; we were the highest positioned comprehensive school in the whole of the South West.
+When it is held, we also compete in the South West Mathematics Challenge.

 As a Mathematics Specialist School, we offer in-house enrichment to our students and attend other suitable events.
-These include events organised by The University of Bath, The Institute of Mathematics, The Further Mathematics Network and The Russell Group Universities.
+These include events organised by The University of Bath, The University of Bristol, The University of Warwick, The Institute of Mathematics, The Further Mathematics Network and The Russell Group Universities.
 Each year, a University Lecturer of Mathematics visits to speak to students contemplating taking mathematics in the Sixth Form.

 Where appropriate, students also go on residential courses.
 At Key Stage 3 these are usually held at Klive Court in Somerset, whilst in the Sixth Form these are at Villier’s Park in Cambridge.